How Worried Should You Be About A Disease You've Never Heard Of?

 Alkhurma is transmitted by ticks.
 Humans can be infected if they are bitten by a tick carrying the virus or if they crush it.
 Some studies show that contact with domestic animals or livestock carrying the virus may increase our risk of infection, most likely if we come in contact with the raw meat or blood of the animal.
 That is, if the blood gets into our eyes, mouth or any cuts in the skin.

-Transmission through drinking non-pasteurized milk from these infected animals has not been described so far.
+Transmission through drinking nonpasteurized milk from these infected animals has not been described so far.
 Human-to-human transmission has not been seen yet either.

 What are the symptoms?

 In the first phase there's rapid onset of high fever, headache, muscle pain, diarrhea and vomiting.
-This can progress into a second phase, a more severe state with hemorrhagic symptoms like nose bleeds, bleeding from the gums or intestinal bleeding.
+This can progress into a second phase, a more severe state with hemorrhagic symptoms like nosebleeds, bleeding from the gums or intestinal bleeding.
 [In some cases] the central nervous system is affected; some patients go into a coma and experience altered senses and convulsions.
 Up to 20 percent of the infections are fatal.

 Is there uncontrolled bleeding?